Chart Color Schemes

 Angle Park is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Angle Park has a high level of cultural diversity, with 47.4% of its population born overseas and 52.5% speaking a language other than English at home.
-Christianity is the predominant religion in Angle Park, accounting for 41.3% of people.
-However, Buddhism is significantly overrepresented compared to Greater Adelaide's average, comprising 11.6%.
+Christianity is the main religion in Angle Park, comprising 41.3% of the population.
+However, Buddhism is significantly overrepresented, making up 11.6%, compared to the Greater Adelaide average of 2.4%.

 Frequently Asked Questions - Diversity